Stephen-Ogunjobi/Plated/README.md

 # Plated

-A project that explore the use of redux tool-kits, using the-meal-db api.
+A project that explore the use of redux tool-kits,react-routing and tailwind using the-meal-db api.